huntforhomesaz/cleanout2closing-site/content/pages/reviews.md

 ## What to do with this information

-If you are reading this page, you are probably somewhere between â€œjust researchingâ€ and â€œready to talk.â€
+If you are reading this page, you are probably somewhere between "just researching" and "ready to talk."

 Here is a simple way to use what you have seen: